oliverphilcox/RascalC/docs/usage/correlation-functions.rst

     python python/xi_estimator_periodic.py {GALAXY_FILE} {RADIAL_BIN_FILE_DR} {RADIAL_BIN_FILE_RR} {MU_MAX} {N_MU_BINS} {NTHREADS} {PERIODIC} {OUTPUT_DIR} [{RR_counts}]

 For an analysis of an aperiodic data-set (e.g. mock galaxy catalogs or observational data)::

     python python/xi_estimator_aperiodic.py {GALAXY_FILE} {RANDOM_FILE_DR} {RANDOM_FILE_RR}  {RADIAL_BIN_FILE} {MU_MAX} {N_MU_BINS} {NTHREADS} {OUTPUT_DIR} [{GALAXY_FILE_2} {RANDOM_FILE_2_DR} {RANDOM_FILE_2_RR}] [{RR_counts_11} {RR_counts_12} {RR_counts_22}]

-**NB**: If a second galaxy (and random) file is specified, the script will compute all three non-trivial (cross-)correlations between the two fields, giving a runtime of :math:`\sim` 3 times that of ``xi_estimator.py``.
+**NB**: If a second galaxy (and random) file is specified, the script will compute all three non-trivial (cross-)correlations between the two fields, giving a runtime of :math:`\sim` 3 times that of the single-field case.
 The two fields should be distinct to avoid issues with double counting.
 If this is not specified, the script will simply compute the auto-correlation function of the single set of galaxies.

 **Input Parameters**